gustybear/website_academic/content/project/outreach/2020_gsh_stem_festival/index.md

 ***
 # Acknowledgement
-The presented work is partially supported NSF grants CNS-1948568, DGE-1662487, and TMYTEK mmWave research initiative.
+The presented work is partially supported by NSF grants CNS-1948568, DGE-1662487, and TMYTEK mmWave research initiative.